jmamath/Seafloor-Classification/README.md

 These weights can be download and tested on your acoustic data.

 ## Dependencies
-* Languages: Matlab, Python 3
+* Languages: Matlab, Python 3.
-* Environment: Tensorflow 1.7
+* Environment: Tensorflow 1.7.
-* Libraries: Keras, Numpy, Scipy, H5py, GyOpt
+* Libraries: Keras, Numpy, Scipy, H5py, GyOpt.
+* Hardware we used for learning: GPU Tesla K80.